 Europe.
 South America.
 Asia.
 Australia.
-That’s what we ask you to do…and we’ll help you put a dream in your hand!
+That’s what we ask you to do…and we’ll help you make that dream a reality!

-There are universities on 6 of the 7 continents and you could expand your personal and potential professional life by seeing how other cultures live, learn, and work.
+With universities on six of the seven continents, by traveling abroad you could expand your personal and potential professional life by seeing how other cultures live, learn, and work.

-How would a semester in another country look in your resume?
-You show that you have stepped out and expanded your perspectives!
-And your employer can see that semester as a value-added part of your liberal arts education.
+How would a semester in another country look on your resume?
+You’d show how you have stepped outside your comfort zone and expanded your perspectives!
+Plus, your employer can see that semester as a value-added part of your liberal arts education.

 Your academic advisor and the Registrar’s Office can assist you with courses that will fit within your degree area, or as elective credits.

 Students are highly encouraged to study abroad to enhance their educational experience, and then their global perspectives.
 Regardless of major, we can help link you with a program for your interests….and expanding your world.

 All students in good academic standing at the University of Providence are eligible to apply to participate in the institution’s study abroad programs.
 Please note that GPA requirements may vary by program, but the minimum requirement is 2.5 as well as at least sophomore standing at the time of travel.

 All students in good academic standing at the University of Providence are eligible to apply to participate in the institution’s faculty led travel courses.
 These courses are topic-specific, credit bearing, and last at least 4 weeks.